-16.2 Lost or Stolen Items
+Lost or Stolen Items

 NUNM is not responsible for lost or stolen items.
-It is important for students to be aware of their belongings everywhere on- or off-campus, including any health center.
+It is important for students to be aware of their belongings everywhere on- or off-campus, including community clinics.
 Lost and found for the NUNM campus is located in the Security Office.
-Lost and found for the NUNM Health Centers-Lair Hill are located upstairs near the central clinic conference rooms.
+Lost and found for the NUNM Teaching Clinic is located upstairs near the central clinic conference rooms.

 Please report all thefts to the NUNM Security Office within 24 hours.
-Incident reports can be filed online through the Incident Report form found on the footer of the NUNM website: "Community Reporting" or at nunm-advocate.symplicity.com/public report.
+Incident reports can be filed online through the Incident Report form found at the bottom of the NUNM website page - "Incident Reporting Form" or at https://ncnm-advocate.simplicity.com/publicreport.